 several other recognizable company names by an enterprising marketer in

-seed line existed and seed savers were solicited for specimens.
+seed stock existed and seed savers were solicited for specimens.

 control of the R. H. Shumway Seed Company name (along with Seymour's Select